The WHY in Business Processes: Discovery of Causal Execution Dependencies: Background

 Process discovery (PD) is one of the challenging tasks in PM, related to the effort of constructing a process model based on behavior that can be observed in a given event log \cite{van2016process,aalst2011process}.
 The input for PD algorithms is an event log and the output is the business process model.
 Conventionally, an event log contains data related to a single process, where each $event$ refers to a single process instance, namely a $case$.
-An event log consists of several cases, i.e., multiple runs of a process \cite{van2016process}, where a case consists of events (at least one).
+An event log consists of several cases, i.e., multiple runs of a process \cite{van2016process}, where a case \chdeleted[id=del]{consists of}\chadded[id=add]{is a sequence of} events (at least one) \chadded[id=add]{referred to as a $trace$}.
 An event can also be related to some $activity$ or $task$.
 There exists a (time) order between events within the same case.
 Events include at least task name, timestamp, and case-id attributes.
 Most fundamentally, PD algorithms rely on time precedence among the events in the log.
 For instance, if all log appearances (or a sufficiently high portion) of task $A$ occur before the ones of task $B$, PD may infer that task $A$ usually happens before task $B$, denoted by $A \rightarrow B$ in the inferred process model.
 However, such dependence does not necessarily imply that the occurrence of $A$ also \emph{causes} the occurrence of $B$.
 For example, it might be that a task $C$ is the real cause for both task occurrences.